 I would buy more polystyrene supers but I prefer wooden brood boxes.

 A word of warning – whichever hive you buy – don’t go knocking up all those frames before you need to or the foundation will go all hard and the bees won’t draw it properly.

 Thorne.co.uk The biggest supplier in the UK.
-This is the best place for cedar hives and a great range of hive types too including top bar and the Dartington Long Deep (not cedar).
+This is the best place for cedar hives and a great range of hive types too including top bar.
 Not cheap but remember – cedar is forever.
-They come flat packed and slot together with no trouble at all – a joy to assemble.
+Hives come flat packed and slot together with no trouble at all – a joy to assemble.
 Free delivery on orders over £100 if you live in the UK or have an address in the North that you can use if you live in Ireland.

 Swienty.com Ultra efficient Danish supplier – great for poly hives – all types including National.
 Best price for Apideas and parts.
 Website has an English language version and their service is excellent.

 beesupplies.ie Paul O’Sullivan is based in Sandyford, Dublin.

 Irish Bee Supplies Jim Carroll is based near Ardee, Co.Louth.

 Park Beekeeping in London is always worth a look.
 Friendly service always and free advice.
 Cheapest Neopoll but the carriage will destroy you.
 Ask for Godfrey.